Leniency Designs: An Operator's Manual: Heterogeneous Treatment Effects

-With many as-good-as-randomly assigned decision-makers, monotonicity implies there are many complier groups: one for each pair of decision-makers.
-In this case, an extension of the theorem shows that using the relative leniency $\tilde{\ell}_i$ as an instrument---or an approximately unbiased feasible version such as UJIVE---identifies a weighted average of complier-group specific treatment effects, weighted using the squared leniency differences of each decision-maker pair.\footnote{The appendix states the formal result.
-A general statement appears, for example, in \textcite{kolesar13late}, who builds on \textcite{ImAn94} by allowing for linear controls $w_i$.} This is so because, in the population, leniency IV is equivalent to running a series of simple IV regressions with a single binary instrument that restricts the sample to a given decision-maker pair and then averaging these IV regressions together using squared pairwise leniency differences as weights.
+With many as-good-as-randomly assigned decision-makers, monotonicity implies there are many complier groups (one for each pair of decision-makers).
+An extension of the theorem shows that using the relative leniency $\tilde{\ell}_i$ as an instrument---or the unbiased leniency measure constructed by UJIVE---identifies a weighted average of complier-group specific treatment effects, weighted using the squared leniency differences of each decision-maker pair (\Cref{sec:derivations} gives the formal result).
+This follows because, in the population, leniency IV is equivalent to running a series of simple IV regressions with a single binary instrument, that restricts the sample to a given decision-maker pair, then averaging these IV regressions together using squared pairwise leniency differences as weights.
 Since a leniency difference measures the share of compliers, leniency IV thus weights by the square of the group size.
-As a result, larger complier groups receive more weight.
-But importantly, the weighting is convex: i.e., there are no complier groups given negative weight.
+Hence, larger complier groups receive more weight.
+But importantly the weighting is convex: no complier groups are given negative weights.